towersvault/shinpokered/README.md

 - Move deleter/relearner coded by TheFakeMateo for Pokemon Red++
 - Code contributions and bugfixing by wisp92
 - GLSWV for correcting the metric conversions of height and weight data
+- SteppoBlazer for the spaceworld-style old man back sprite
+- Poketto for the spaceworld-style Trainer Red back sprite

 The following folks for their great tutorials, glitch videos, and explanations across the internet
 - TheFakeMateo